anuragparashar26/traffic-management/README.md

 ## Overview

 This project utilizes computer vision and artificial intelligence for real-time traffic management in urban settings.
 By analyzing feeds from CCTV cameras at intersections, the system dynamically give optimized traffic signal timings to optimize vehicle flow and reduce congestion.
-It features a dashboard for visualizing traffic data and system operations.
+It features a dashboard for visualizing traffic data and system operations, and includes safety enhancements like helmet detection for bike riders to prevent accidents.

 ## Features

 - Real-time traffic monitoring using 4 intersection videos
 - AI-driven traffic signal optimization
 - Dashboard for visualization
+- Helmet detection for rider safety (detects bike riders, helmets, and no-helmet cases)

 ## Installation